JosephABudd/kickzig/README.md

 ### To do.
 The next big steps are

-* The wiki needs to be updated.
-After the update I want to add to the wiki as additions are made kickzig.
+* kickzig is not switching to the root folder if used in a sub folder.
+* Review tabs.
 * Review the closing down process.
 * Review kickzig responses when `kickzig message` and `kickzig screen` commands are used before the `kickzig framework` command.
 * Review source code documentation.